alexcg1/jina-wikipedia-sentences/README.md

 ### Image name format

 Please use the following name format for your Docker image, otherwise it will be rejected if you want to push it to Jina Hub.
-Please also see my [notes](#notes) section before which explains my versioning weirdness
+Please also see my [versioning notes](#versioning-weirdness) section before which explains my versioning workaround.

 ```
 jinahub/type.kind.jina-image-name:image-jina_version